maccoda/maccoda.github.io/content/rust_web_frameworks.md

 +++
 date = 2018-05-01
 title = "Making microservices in Rust" description = "Trying out some of the frameworks currently available in Rust to put together a microservice"
+[taxonomies]
+tags = ["rust", "frameworks"]
 +++

 This is a small idea that I have been wanting to put together for quite some